-In recognition of the continued progress and achievements of the Society's 2017 corporate key performance indicators (KPI's), the Remuneration Committee approved a bonus payment under the Society's Corporate Bonus Scheme at the end of 2017.
+In recognition of the continued progress and achievements of the Society's 2018 corporate key performance indicators (KPI's), the Remuneration Committee approved a bonus payment under the Society's Corporate Bonus Scheme at the end of 2018.
 The payment is to be made to all eligible staff.
 Determined against achievement of the current year's KPIs, there is no consequent deferral of the bonus payment or vested element.
-Individual employee performance, as assessed though the Group's annual appraisal process determines where in the eligible range individuals fall.
-The majority of staff received a 3% bonus with a small portion (15%) receiving an enhanced bonus payment of 6%.
-4% of staff did not qualify for a bonus payment.
-Variable remuneration is limited to discretionary participation in the Society's Corporate Bonus Scheme and none of the Group's subsidiary companies.
+Individual colleague performance, as assessed though the Group's annual appraisal process determines where in the eligible range individuals fall.
+The majority of staff received a 4% bonus with a small portion receiving an enhanced bonus payment of 8%.
+A small number of colleagues did not qualify for a bonus payment.
+Variable remuneration is limited to discretionary participation in the Society's Corporate Bonus Scheme and none of the Society's staff or Non-Executive

+Directors hold any interest in Shares or Options relating to the Group's subsidiary companies.
 There is a requirement under Para 14 of the Society's Rules to have deposits to the value of not less than £1,000 in a Society share account in order to qualify as a Director.
 This means all Directors are Members of the Society.
 There are no requirements for a Director to own shares in the Society's Subsidiary companies.